michael-dollosa/challonge-user-rails/README.md

 ## Usage

-###Get an API Token from Challonge site
+### Get an API Token from Challonge site
-Create an account on https://challonge.com/ and get an API via Settings - Developer API.
+Create an account on [Challonge Website](https://challonge.com) and get an API via Settings - Developer API.

 ### Configure
 It is suggested to create an instance of the client.